osmandapp/web/main/docs/user/plugins/external-sensors.md

 </Tabs>

-By default the widget shows the first currently connected sensor of this type.
-If you want to choose different, you need to choose manually from connected sensors list.
+By default, the widget shows the first currently connected sensor of this type.
+If you want to choose different, you need to choose manually from the connected sensors list.

 ## Related Articles